kantiankant/slide-wl/README.md

 - `xkbcommon`
 - `libinput`
 - `wayland-scanner` (for the layer shell protocol header)
-- `bmake` (most likely to work because the only OS where slide-wl has been tested on is FreeBSD, at the moment)
+- `bmake` (most likely to work because the Makefile has BSD-isms. `gmake` may work, but no promises)

 Optional (used in the default config, but for the love of Christ, please edit it to your needs beforehand):
 - `foot`  (terminal)